DJ Zinc

-Benjamin Pettit (born 12 March 1972), better known as DJ Zinc, is a British DJ and record producer.
-Zinc first became known for 1995's "Super Sharp Shooter", a hip hop/jungle fusion, notably one of the pioneering jump-up anthems of its time.
+Benjamin Pettit (born 12 March 1972), known professionally as DJ Zinc, is a British DJ and record producer.
+Zinc first became known for 1995's "Super Sharp Shooter", a hip hop/jungle fusion, notably one of the pioneering drum & bass anthems of its time.
 He went on to produce drum and bass, breakbeat and more recently UK garage and house.

 Biography

 Zinc's career as a DJ and producer stretches the steady evolution of hardcore from its house roots through ragga and hip hop-styled hardstep and beyond.
 In 1991, he began his radio show with then partner DJ Swift on London's Impact FM.
 He continued to DJ with Swift onto Eruption FM and later solo on Rinse FM since it gained a license.

 He continued to DJ on a regular basis, and was one of the first drum and bass producers to score a hit in the 2-step garage market courtesy of his 1999 single "138 Trek", which reached No. 27 on the UK Singles Chart in November 2000.

 His productions have been relatively popular outside the drum and bass scene, most notably in the breaks genre under the pseudonym Jammin.

 Zinc produced and DJ'd as part of the Ganja Kru and True Playaz collectives, often in association with DJ Hype from 1996 to 2002.
 He ran the Bingo Beats record label, which released both drum and bass and breaks records from 2002 to 2008.
 He has been known to release records under the alias of Dope Skillz, Jammin and Jelly Jams plus others.